kamilazdybal/PCAfold/docs/tutorials/demo-handling-source-terms.rst

 for constant :math:`\mathbf{C}`, :math:`\mathbf{D}` and :math:`\mathbf{A}`.

-We finally obtain the 0D PC-transport equation where the evolved variables are Principal Components instead of the original state-space variables:
+We finally obtain the 0D PC-transport equation where the evolved variables are principal components instead of the original state-space variables:

 .. math::